garnettr/dynamicPoster/README.md

 ### What the Web app does:

-This project is a typeography poster that is dynamically generated using your information.
+This project is a typography poster that is dynamically generated using your information.

-##### It askes 8 basic questions:
+##### It asks 8 basic questions:
 First Name, Last Name, Hobby 1, Hobby 2, Job Title, Pet Name, Color and Favorite Number

-Once the information is submitted you receive a styled responsive typeography poster with you information.
+Once the information is submitted you receive a styled responsive typography poster with you information.

 ----

 ### Purpose of the Web app:

-To practice using Constructor Functions and CSS Grids, *UNTIL* I starting writing the constructor functions and decided to refacture it.
+To practice using Constructor Functions and CSS Grids, *UNTIL* I starting writing the constructor functions and decided to refactor it.

 **Before the code looked something like this:**